raspberrypilearning/sense-hat-pong/worksheet.md

 The next step is to create the ball.
 But first, a little maths!

 If you think about a moving ball, it has two essential properties.
 It has a position and a velocity (speed in a straight line).
 As you're only working in two dimensions, both of these properties can be described by two numbers each.
 - The ball's position, like the bat, has a vertical and horizontal position.
-- The ball's velocity can also be described by two numbers.
-How fast it's moving in the `x` direction and how fast it's moving in the `y` dimension.
+- The ball's velocity can also be described by two numbers: how fast it is moving in the `x` direction and how fast it is moving in the `y` dimension.

 1. Where you set the `y` variable near the top of your program, you can now add the ball's properties.
-The easiest way to store these properties is using lists.
-One list can store the position and the other the velocity.
+The easiest way to store these properties to use lists.
+One list can store the position and the other can store the velocity.

     ``` python
     ball_position = [3, 3]